Conservation Project

 There are occasions when our architectural and cultural history are worth fighting for.
 This seminal building by one of our greatest architects deserves a new life and a new legacy.

-Front of Royal High School Canmore image of the original Royal High School
+Front of Royal High School

 “ Thomas Hamilton’s Royal High School is one of the most important - perhaps the most important - of Scotland’s many fine Greek-revival buildings.
 Its reputation is, quite literally, international. ”